-The online options form will be activated on Tuesday 17th March 2020.
+The online options form will be activated on Friday 12th March 2021.
 This year we will be using Options Online, which will be accessed using the SIMS Parent App.
 Parents will receive an email on this day, which will provide instructions for the completion and submission of the options form.
-Completed online options forms need to be submitted by Friday 27th March 2020 (extended to Wednesday 3rd April for students participating in the German Exchange).
+Completed online options forms need to be submitted by Wednesday 24th March 2021.